sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 By aiming at achieving good path coverage of our program, testers can indeed come up with good tests.
 However, the main issue is that achieving 100% path coverage might not always be feasible or too costly.
-The amount of tests needed for full path coverage will grow exponentially with the amount of conditions in a decision.
+The number of tests needed for full path coverage will grow exponentially with the number of conditions in a decision.

 {% set video_id = "hpE-aZYulmk" %}
 {% include "/includes/youtube.md" %}